West London Railway: Opening at last

 Timekeeping by trains from the L&BR was very poor, due to the crossing of the GWR; the signalman there had no telegraphic communication, and was instructed not to allow a WLR train to cross if a GWR train was expected or overdue.

 The line was single track, with mixed gauge south from the GWR.
 There was no through running line there: access for wagons was through a siding and a wagon turntable.

 The passenger operation was not well used, and in some weeks only 50 passengers travelled.
 The line was losing £50 a week, and notice was given to the connecting railways that the operation would be terminated; this took effect after 30 November 1844.
-After closure the Company had considerable debts and outstanding wages due, and the Directors personally advanced money for this; the amount outstanding in January 1845 was said to be £60,000.
+After closure the company had considerable debts and outstanding wages due, and the directors personally advanced money for this; the amount outstanding in January 1845 was said to be £60,000.

 After the cessation of passenger services, several directors resigned, and there was considerable difficulty in finding replacements.
 When this was done, the new directors "found the affairs of the company in a state of far greater embarrassment and difficulty than they had anticipated".
 Debts now amounted to £60,000, and the contractor had filed a bill in Chancery for non-payment of a debt: the line had been seized and advertised for sale.

 A dormant period

 The line was now closed, but by agreement of 11 March 1845 the L&BR started to run occasional goods trains.

-An Act of 1845 authorised the GWR and the L&BR to take a joint lease of the line for 999 years.
+The London and Birmingham Railway Act 1845 (8 & 9 Vict. c. clvi) authorised the GWR and the L&BR to take a joint lease of the line for 999 years.
 The GWR had ideas of extending the line to cross the Thames to Vauxhall, but this was dropped during the financial collapse of 1848/49.
 The line was used only to carry coal—the LNWR used it for a considerable traffic to Shepherd's Bush and Warwick Road Basin, Kensington, which was the original canal terminal.
 Passenger service was not re-introduced.
 However they did nothing to develop the business of the line until in 1849 the WLR sought an arbitration judgment against them, which they got.

-In 1854 an Act was obtained under which the company's operation was vested in the LNWR, as successor to the London and Birmingham Railway from 1846, and the GWR.
+The West London Railway Act 1854 (17 & 18 Vict. c. cciv) was obtained under which the company's operation was vested in the LNWR, as successor to the London and Birmingham Railway from 1846, and the GWR.